cconner57/idohr/README.md

 - [ ] **Monthly Subscriptions:** Enable recurring giving options in Stripe.
 - [ ] **Pet Sponsorships:** Logic linking a recurring payment to a specific `petId` to fund their medical care.
-- [ ] **The "Gotcha Day" Engine:** An automated job that sends "Happy 1st Anniversary" emails to adopters to encourage updates and alumni photos.
+- [ ] **The "Gotcha Day" Engine:** An automated job that sends "Happy 1st Anniversary" emails to adopters.

 ## 📺 Phase 7: Advanced Hardware